zbmed/2023-2024-ZK_Data_Librarian_Modul_3/content/inference/overview.md

 +++
-title = "Überblick: Statistische Inferenz"
+title = "Statistische Inferenz"
 # If set, this will be used for the page's menu entry (instead of the `title` attribute)
 # menuTitle = "Einführung"
-weight = 61
+weight = 1
 # The title of the page in menu will be prefixed by this HTML content
 # pre = "<b>4. </b>"
 # pre = "<i class='fab fa-github'></i>"